-Mixing: There is the potential for a mixing of long term and short term customers at independent sector homes to impact negatively on both sets of users.
+Other IssuesMixing: There is the potential for a mixing of long term and short term customers at independent sector homes to impact negatively on both sets of users.
 This may include difficulties in making social links for short stay customers and disturbance to permanent residents due to customers using the services for short periods of time.
-As part of the consultation 5 comments from customers or their carers stated a concern that about a potential lack of social links in the independent sector which was valued at Hollins View.
-Booking: The current booking system involves contacting a Care Manager or the home directly for a bed.
+As part of the consultation 5 comments from customers or their carers stated a concern that about a potential lack of social links in the independent sector which was valued at Hollins View.Booking: The current booking system involves contacting a Care Manager or the home directly for a bed.
 Any revised way of doing this should maintain ease of use due to carers/customers having a range of needs which could potentially inhibit usage.
 5 customers or their carers stated the importance of flexibility in booking respite through the consultation. did not have dementia but had respite in an environment where people were supporting others with dementia.
 Market development work would need to take place to establish this potential benefit.
-See also Localness of Services under Age secutacil Work contagoor short resid both tern The inde h as type of clientele, training, urity, home layout, adaptations and lities. rk should be conducted with tracted residential homes to establish of practice with regard to providing rt term respite alongside long term dents, reducing the risk of impact on h customers accessing respite and long m residents. booking system for respite in the ependent sector should be simple and ible to use and should accommodate to ple with a range of disability related ds.
-Gender reassignment No impacts on this protected characteristic was consultation, likewise, there are no perceived such, the impact is deemed neutral on this protection. l impacts as a result of this policy.
-As Marriage & civil partnership No impacts on this protected characteristic was consultation, likewise, there are no perceived such, the impact is deemed neutral on this protected that is the impact in the impact is deemed neutral on the protected that is the impact in the impact is deemed neutral on the protected that is the impact in the impact is deemed neutral on the protected characteristic was consultation. l impacts as a result of this policy.
+See also Localness of Services under Age such as type of clientele, training, security, home layout, adaptations and facilities.
+Work should be conducted with contracted residential homes to establish good practice with regard to providing short term respite alongside long term residents, reducing the risk of impact on both customers accessing respite and long term residents.
+The booking system for respite in the independent sector should be simple and flexible to use and should accommodate people with a range of disability related needs.
+Gender reassignment No impacts on this protected characteristic w consultation, likewise, there are no perceived such, the impact is deemed neutral on this pr l impacts as a result of this policy.
+As Marriage & civil partnership No impacts on this protected characteristic w consultation, likewise, there are no perceived such, the impact is deemed neutral on this pr l impacts as a result of this policy.
 As